The Way You Make Me Feel: Music video

-The music video for "The Way You Make Me Feel" was directed by Joe Pytka and was filmed in June 1987 at Skid Row, Los Angeles.
+The music video for "The Way You Make Me Feel" was directed by Joe Pytka and was filmed in June 1987.
 It was choreographed by Jackson and Vincent Paterson.
+The video and dance moves were heavily influenced by the 1961 film West Side Story.
 The short version of the video is six minutes and forty-four seconds long and the full version is nine minutes and thirty-three seconds long.
-The video begins with a group of men trying to pick up women, but failing.
-One of the men, Jackson, is told to go home and not to hang around with the other guys anymore.
-When Jackson walks home, an elderly man (played by Joe Seneca), who is sitting on the steps of his house, tells him to just be himself.
-Jackson notices a woman, played by model/dancer Tatiana Thumbtzen, walking down the streets alone.
+The video begins with a group of men, including Jackson, trying to pick up women, but failing.
+Jackson is told to go home and not to hang around with the other guys anymore.
+When Jackson walks home, an elderly man (Joe Seneca), who is sitting on the steps of his house, tells him to just be himself.
+Jackson notices a woman (Tatiana Thumbtzen), walking down the streets alone.

-Shortly after Jackson walks out of an alley and stands in front of Thumbtzen while she is walking down the street.
+Shortly after, Jackson walks out of an alley and stands in front of Thumbtzen while she is walking down the street.
 However, she ignores him and keeps walking, which prompts the other guys to make fun of him.
 Jackson shouts at them, which gets the attention of everyone, including Thumbtzen.
 After walking up to her, Jackson begins singing "The Way You Make Me Feel" to her while also dancing.
 Uninterested, Thumbtzen walks away.
-He follows her, having been cheered on by his friends to "pursue" her.
-Another dance routine begins, involving the man's friends, which leads to the man 'pursuing' the woman throughout the neighborhood.
-The video ends with the man eventually "winning the woman over", and embracing her, while a fire hydrant sprays out water.
+He follows her, having been cheered on by his friends to pursue her.
+This leads to the man to continue to pursue the woman throughout the neighborhood.
+The video ends with the man eventually winning the woman over, and hugging her, while a fire hydrant sprays out water.
 The videoclip features an appearance by his sister La Toya as one of Thumbtzen's friends.

 The music video was released on October 31, 1987, and received one nomination at the 1988 MTV Video Music Awards Ceremony.
 The video, alongside Jackson's "Bad" video, was nominated for Best Choreography, but lost to Jackson's younger sister Janet's video "The Pleasure Principle".

 The music video was included on the video albums: Video Greatest Hits – HIStory (long version on DVD and short version on VHS), Number Ones (short version), Michael Jackson's Vision (long version) and the Target version DVD of Bad 25 (long version).

 The introduction of the full version of the video also samples the Roy Ayers 1985 song "Hot" (written by Binky Brice, Philip Hunter Field and James Mtume) from his You Might Be Surprised album.